pradeeptaswain/oldmonk/README.md

    -DinteractiveMode=false
 ```

-Import this project in eclipse and any other Java IDE.
+Import this project in eclipse or any other Java IDE.
 Add the `oldmonk-jar-with-dependencies.jar` file to build path.

 ### Steps to create a new test script